Football clubs

 1890 - 1906

-For information of the club named Hastings & St Leonards Athletic between 1890 - 1896 read the history of Hastings & St Leonards.
+For details about the club named Hastings & St Leonards Athletic between 1890 and 1896, refer to the history of Hastings & St Leonards.

 1908 - 1912

-For information of the club named Hastings & St Leonards Athletic between 1908 - 1912 read the history of Hastings Athletic.
+For information on the club during 1908–1912 read the history of Hastings Athletic.

 Hastings & St Leonards Postal